standardebooks/tools/README.md

 Convert epub-friendly endnotes to Kindle-friendly popup endnotes.
 Generally only used by the `build` script and not called independently.

+##print-manifest-and-spine

+Create a <manifest> and <spine> tag for content.opf based on the passed Standard Ebooks source directory and print to standard output.

 ##modernize-hyphenation

 Replace words that may be archaically compounded with a dash to a more modern spelling.
 For example, replace "ash-tray" with "ashtray".